The Sacramento Choral Calendar

 Corte Madera 7 is from Portola Valley.
 The choir was all girls and the oldest appeared to be about 13.
 They certainly deserved to be in the competition because their skill level was that good.
 When the youngest (maybe 8 or 9 years old) hit the mic for a scat solo, the audience responded with cheers.
 They sang three pieces including “Hit That Jive, Jack!,” first performed in 1941 by Tolbert Skeets and His Gentlemen of Swing.
 They were accompanied by a stand-up bass, drums and piano.

 Natomas High School was composed of 12 boys and girls and a bass, piano and drums.
 This was the first group that I saw that was dressed more creatively.
 The colors were black and gold but the clothes were not identical.
 There were no neckties but one boy did sport a bow tie.
 It had a nice look.
 They performed 3 songs accompanied by bass, piano and drums.
 They started with “Beautiful Love,” a waltz written by the Wayne King Orchestra in 1931.
 They also performed the standard, “Tenderly,” arranged by Steve Zegree.
 The finale was “Virtual Insanity” by the British funk and acid jazz band, Jamiroquai and arranged by Kerry Marsh.
 These kids are great and every number was expertly done, so they are definitely worth going to see.
 Natomas was one of the winning choirs and since they are a local group, you can see them perform in May.
+Here is a link for that event.

 The Choral Competition is a welcome performance of songs chosen for appropriate and mostly positive lyrics.
 It is great to go to a concert knowing that you will be uplifted.
 The performances were entertaining and fun to watch and many seemed downright professional.
 Each singer had their own microphone, and I found the mix to be very good and attentively done for each performing group.
 There are many other reasons you will want to attend this event.
 One could be to increase your repertoire if you are a musician yourself.
 I got exposed to so many good songs which I would not have otherwise come across.
 As I continue to search for songs of superior musicianship and positive lyrics for myself and for my students, this affordable event is a go-to for me for years to come.